How to Understand SAP S/4 HANA SAP Customization or SAP Enhancement

 “I learned something really amazing from these comments Paul.
 The number of customizations, even after Deloitte pointed out the heavy maintenance of ECC is absolutely meaningless.
 The decision that Deloitte made was fantastic.
 And if you disagree with mass idiocy, you may be a cynic.
 As long as we have financial bias promoting analysis, one will always come to ludicrous conclusions.”

 “Cold facts are though that SAP is not quite as adept at the end to end stuff as the hype says it is.
 Forget DTT, even now today that is true.
 Case in point…Not one of the EAM Fiori apps work…But SAP flog them into the customer base like it’s THE thing…”

 “Paul Ever since ITS I’ve wished they would publish some light services with templates in popular web technologies.
 As long as business data and logic doesn’t leak from the application side the UX would almost be “disposable”.

 There is not much to take away from this section of the paper by Hasso Plattner.
 The statements are not substantiated.

-As for Deloitte, this is what happens when a person who knows nothing about system implementation makes statements that he does not realize can be triangulated to determine that SAP made an enormous error in selecting SAP ECC.
-But for course, this could also have been determined by simply analyzing Deloitte’s business and understanding ECC.
+As for Deloitte, this happens when a person who knows nothing about system implementation makes statements that he does not realize can be triangulated to determine that SAP made an enormous error in selecting SAP ECC.
+But of course, this could also have been determined by simply analyzing Deloitte’s business and understanding ECC.
 However, the match was unimportant to Deloitte.
 Deloitte wanted to implement SAP for marketing and skill development reasons.